halvards/vagrant-xfce4-ubuntu/README.md

 # vagrant-xfce4-ubuntu

-Vagrant-based development environment using [Xubuntu](https://xubuntu.org/), with GUI (i.e., not headless).
+Vagrant-based development environment using [Ubuntu](https://xubuntu.org/), with GUI (i.e., not headless).
+The Xfce Desktop Environment is used instead of the default Unity for performance reasons.

 The Vagrant base box is the official Ubuntu 16.04 (Xenial Xerus) 64-bit box [available from Hashicorp Atlas](https://atlas.hashicorp.com/ubuntu/boxes/xenial64).